milan-bluegrid/dotfiles/README.md

 │   └── .config/hypr/hyprland.conf
 └── README.md
 ```
-Each directory mirrors the structure inside your `$HOME`, which is how GNU Stow knows where to place the symlinks.
+Each directory mirrors your `$HOME` layout — that’s how **GNU Stow** knows where to place the symlinks.

 ---

 ## 📝 License

-These dotfiles are open source under the MIT License.
+Licensed under the **MIT License**.

-Feel free to fork, adapt, and share — and remember to `stow responsibly 🪣`.
+Feel free to fork, adapt, and share — and remember to *stow responsibly 🪣*.

+---

+© 2025 PakiOS 🧰 — Made with ❤️ on Arch Linux